jcoliz/GameFab/README.md

 Right now, I have completed two of the book's chapters to a fully functional mini-game.
 There are some edge case blocks, such as the 'color' effect, which I have put off until later.

-Shortly, I hope to generate a documentation page so you can see exactly at a glance which blocks are implemented.
-Right now, you can check the comments in the Sprite.cs and Scene.cs files for this information.
+To see which Scratch blocks are available, check out the [List of Scratch blocks with status](https://github.com/jcoliz/GameFab/blob/master/ScratchBlocks.md) page.
+Also, you can have a look at the comments in the [Sprite.cs](https://github.com/jcoliz/GameFab/blob/master/GameFab/Sprite.cs) and [Scene.cs](https://github.com/jcoliz/GameFab/blob/master/GameFab/Scene.cs) files for further details.

 # Are you taking contributions?

 Yes!
 I am most interested in contributions that fill out missing Scratch blocks, plus of course testing in new environments, and filing bugs.
-New blocks should include new sample levels which demonstrate how to use the blocks.
+New blocks should include new sample games which demonstrate how to use the blocks.

 # How does it work?